- The site is for 99% accessible to the disabled

 The English parts of the website are written according to British English spelling, and on the dry sub domain in both Dutch and British English were appropriate.
-The translated sections are written in Dutch, German, Italian, French, Polish, Spanish, etc.
+The translated sections are written in Dutch, German, Italian, French, Polish, Spanish, Arabic, Hebrew, etc.

 The EURO currency is used, notated either €3,14 or 3,14 euro.

-The Fahrenheit (°F) scale has almost completely been replaced by the Celsius scale, except in the USA.
+Temperatures are in degrees Celsius (°C), which serves >98% of the world's population; the Fahrenheit (°F) scale has almost completely been replaced by the Celsius scale, except in the USA.

 The date notation is in dd-mm-yyyy since the populations of most countries use this day-month-year format, even if these countries have adopted the international standard ISO 8601 of yyyy-mm-dd.

 Month names – like 12 October 2021 – are used in the English sections to avoid misunderstandings.

 Notes and ideas added to the margins of (medieval) books are called Marginalia.

 On larger screen widths my own notes will garnish the margins, habitually leading to my selected words page… →

 BCE (Before Common Era / Before Current Era) & CE (Common Era / Current Era) is used and the numbering of years is identical to that used in the BC (Before Christ) & AD (Anno Domini) system.